implict/ofSiteKR/_documentation/math/ofMath_functions.markdown

 _advanced: False_
 -->

-_description: _
+_inlined_description: _

+Given a value and an input range, remap the value to be within an output range.

 ofMap remaps the value passed in "value", calculating it's linear distance between inputMin and inputMax, and remapping it based on that percentage to outputMin and outputMax.
-You can choose to clamp the results.
+You can choose to clamp the results, which will constrain the results between outputMin and outputMax.
 Results are not clamped by default.

-For example:
-float color = ofMap(mouseX, 0, ofGetWidth(), 0, 255, true);
-ofBackground(color, color, color);
+Example:

+_description: _